pantor/inja/README.md

 ## Integration

-Inja is a headers only library, which can be downloaded in the releases or directly from the `src/` folder.
+Inja is a headers only library, which can be downloaded from the [releases](https://github.com/pantor/inja/releases) or directly from the `src/` folder.
 Inja uses json by nlohmann as its single dependency, so make sure that it is included before inja. json can be found [here](https://github.com/nlohmann/json/releases).

 ```c++
 #include "json.hpp"